-Workshop Helps Communities Better Estimate Working Waterfront Economy
+NOAA Helps Maine Communities Assess, and Expand, Working Waterfront Economy

-NOAA’s Office for Coastal Management led the workshop and collaborated with the National Working Waterfront Network and Maine Sea Grant on this new method for obtaining local waterfront economic data.
+NOAA’s Office for Coastal Management led the workshop, collaborating with the National Working Waterfront Network and Maine Sea Grant on a new method for obtaining local waterfront economic data.
+(2018/2022)

-Partners: Lincoln County Regional Planning Commission, Maine Center for Coastal Fisheries, Maine Sea Grant, National Working Waterfront Network
+Partners: Lincoln County Regional Planning Commission, Maine Center for Coastal Fisheries, Maine Coastal Program, Maine Sea Grant, National Working Waterfront Network, Town of MilbridgePRINT